 Substance use issues tend to get worse when there are no clear consequences.
 It’s important to address the issue and let the person know you won’t support their dangerous drug habit.

 Learn more about the difference between enabling and non-enabling behavior.
 In general, enabling behavior will shield your loved one from the consequences of drug abuse and prolong their active addiction before seeking help.

 National Institute on Drug Abuse.
 (2014, January).
-Drug Abuse and Addiction. from https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/drug-abuse-addiction
+Drug Abuse and Addiction.
+Retrieved from from https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/drug-abuse-addiction